chatzianagnostis/ROI-on-HD-images-with-RL/docs/methodology_summary.md

    - max |Δx| ≤ half_width
    - max |Δy| ≤ half_height
    Where Δx and Δy are distances from points to the cluster center
-4. **ROI Placement**: Place ROIs centered on each valid cluster center
+4. **ROI Placement**: Place ROIs centered on each valid cluster center, clamped to stay within image boundaries

 This approach provides a mathematically sound basis for determining the minimum number of ROIs needed to cover all annotations.

+### 3. Potential-Based Reward Shaping

+The system implements potential-based reward shaping to guide the agent toward optimal behavior:

+1. **Distance-Based Potential**: Higher potential value when closer to unmatched optimal ROIs
+2. **Target Prioritization**: Focuses on unmatched ROIs to encourage complete coverage
+3. **Smooth Gradient**: Provides continuous guidance during movement actions
+4. **Small Jitter**: Adds random noise to prevent overfitting to exact positions

+This approach enables more efficient learning by providing intermediate rewards during exploration.

-### 3. Multi-faceted Reward System
+### 4. Multi-faceted Reward System

-The reward system is designed to guide the agent toward optimal ROI placement through multiple weighted components:
+The final reward system is designed to guide the agent toward optimal ROI placement through multiple weighted components:

-- **Coverage Score** (weight: 5.0): Percentage of annotations properly covered by ROIs
+- **Coverage Score** (weight: 50.0): Percentage of annotations properly covered by ROIs
-- **ROI Matching Score** (weight: 3.0): How well placed ROIs match the optimal ROIs from K-means
+- **ROI Matching Score** (weight: 30.0): How well placed ROIs match the optimal ROIs from K-means
-- **Efficiency Score** (weight: 2.0): How close the number of placed ROIs is to the optimal number
+- **Efficiency Score** (weight: 15.0): How close the number of placed ROIs is to the optimal number
-- **Overlap Penalty** (weight: 1.5): Penalty for excessive overlap between ROIs
+- **Overlap Penalty** (weight: 5.0): Penalty for excessive overlap between ROIs

 This weighted approach prioritizes complete annotation coverage while encouraging efficient use of ROIs and alignment with the optimal solution.

-### 4. Neural Network Architecture for Feature Fusion
+### 5. Neural Network Architecture for Feature Fusion

 The agent uses a specialized neural network architecture to process both visual and state information: